atn-ly/automated-traffic-counter-app/README.md

 - computer-vision detections needed quality control before reporting;
 - results needed to be summarized clearly for non-technical users.

-By bringing video processing, traffic counting, validation, analysis, and reporting into one application, the project gives OSBA stronger evidence for event evaluation, district planning, business support, grant applications, and member advocacy.
+By bringing video processing, traffic counting, validation, analysis, and reporting into one application, the project gives the OSBA stronger evidence for event evaluation, district planning, business support, grant applications, and member advocacy.

 ## Key capabilities